-Selection classes (400 points)
+Selection classes (300 points)

 There will be a total of six classes evaluated, consisting of halter and performance classes.
 There will be three classes of reasons, at least one set in each area, with the third being decided by the host facility.
 All classes will be 50 points.
+Reasons classes will not be predetermined, and they will be announced throughout the duration of the contest.
+Reasons classes will be told to contestants prior to the conclusion of the evaluation classes.